3 Ways To Make A Sling For Your Arm - WikiHow

 3. Step 3 Use a belt as a sling.
 3 Use a belt as a sling.
 One piece of clothing seemingly tailor-made for improvised slings is the belt, due it having the built-in ability to form a loop with an adjustable size.
 Secure the belt buckle behind your neck and slip your arm through the loop formed by the rest of the belt.
 Allow your arm's weight to be supported by the belt along the forearm or wrist.
 Tie or fasten the belt behind your neck so that your arm is supported at a 90-degree angle.[14]

-• The belt's buckle can be uncomfortable against the back of the neck, so may want to shift the belt so that the buckle is in the length of belt stretching between your arm and neck.
+• The belt's buckle can be uncomfortable against the back of the neck, so you may want to shift the belt so that the buckle is in the length of the belt stretching between your arm and neck.
 You can also put padding between the belt and your neck for greater comfort.

 4. Step 4 Use a tie as a sling.
 4 Use a tie as a sling.
-If you're injured in an office setting or while wearing formal wear, a necktie can suffice as a makeshift sling until a real one is available.
-As with the methods above, simply tie the necktie behind in a simple knot your neck and pass your arm through the loop formed.
+If you're injured in an office setting or while wearing formal wear, a necktie can suffice as a makeshift sling until a real one is available.[15]
+As with the methods above, simply tie the necktie in a simple knot behind your neck and pass your arm through the loop formed.
 Adjust the positioning and length of your makeshift sling so that your arm hangs at a 90-degree angle.

-7. Advertisement
+6. Advertisement

 Method 3 Method 3 of 3: